dstackai/dstack/docs/docs/guides/services.md

 ```

 </div>

+Once the service is deployed, its endpoint will be available at
+`https://<run-name>.<domain-name>` (using the domain set up for the gateway).

 !!! info "Run options"
     The `dstack run` command allows you to use `--gpu` to request GPUs (e.g. `--gpu A100` or `--gpu 80GB` or `--gpu A100:4`, etc.),